it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 # 3. Register a Test Application <a name="register_app"></a>

 1\.
 You can explore various sections in the Developer Portal.
-Click on **Explore API Products**.
+Click on **Explore API Products**. if you're logged with the Consumer Account you created in the prerequisites, you will see

 ![alt text][pic37]

+If you're logged in with the admin credential provided to you by your instructor, you will see

+![alt text][pic12]

 2\.
 The Products that you see in your Portal may vary from what is shown in the lab images.
 Click on **Customer 1.0.0**.
 This is the Product that was published in the "Create and Secure an API to Proxy an Existing REST Web Service" lab.